Skip to main content

 Event: Process Each Recipient

-Logic Field: message.recipients
+Logic Field: recipients

-If message.recipients = [user1, user2, user3]:
+If recipients = [user1, user2, user3]:

 → Execute children for user1 (___iterableItem___ = user1)